csc-training/csc-env-eff/slides/09_singularity.md

 </div>

 # The one-slide lecture
-- Some software packages on CSC supercomputers are installed as containers
+- Some software packages on the CSC supercomputers are installed as containers
   - May cause some changes to usage
   - See instructions for each software for details
 - Containers provide an easy way for you to install software
-  - Single command installation if a suitable Docker or Singularity container exists
+  - Single-command installation if a suitable Docker or Apptainer/Singularity container exists

 # Containers
 - Containers are a way to package software with its dependencies (libraries, etc)
-- Popular container engines include Docker, Singularity, Shifter
+- Popular container engines include Docker, Apptainer (previously Singularity), Shifter
 - Singularity is the most popular in HPC environments

 # Containers vs. Virtual Machines (1/2)
 <div style="text-align:center"><img src="./img/containers-fig1.png" /></div>

 # Containers vs. Virtual Machines (2/2)
-- Virtual machines can run totally different OS than host (e.g. Windows on Linux host or vice versa)
+- Virtual machines can run a totally different OS than the host computer (e.g. Windows on a Linux host or vice versa)
-- Containers share kernel with host, but can have its own libraries etc
+- Containers share the kernel with the host but they can have their own libraries
-  - Can run e.g. different Linux distribution than host
+  - Can run, e.g., a different Linux distribution than the host

 # Container benefits: Ease of installation
 - Containers are becoming a popular way to distribute software
-  - Single command installation
+  - Single-command installation
   - All dependencies included, so more portable
   - Normal user rights enough when using an existing container
 - Root access on build system is enough
   - Root access, package managers (yum, apt, etc) can be utilized  even when not available in the target system.
-  - Makes installing libraries etc. easier
+  - Makes installing libraries easier

 # Container benefits: Environment isolation
-- Containers use host system kernel, but can have their own Bins/Libs layer
+- Containers use the host system kernel, but they can have their own bins/libs layer
   - Can be a different Linux distribution that the host
   - Can solve some incompatibilities
-  - Less likely to be effected by changes in the host system
+  - Less likely to be affected by changes in the host system

 # Container benefits: Enviroment reproducibility
 - Analysis environment can be saved as a whole
-  - Useful with e.g. Python, where updating underlaying libraries (Numpy etc) can lead to differences in behavior
+  - Useful with, e.g., Python, where updating underlaying packages (Numpy, etc) can lead to differences in behavior
-- Sharing with collaborators easy (single file)
+- Sharing with collaborators is easy (single file)

 # Singularity in a nutshell
-- Containers can be run with user level rights
+- Containers can be run with user-level rights
   - But: Building new containers requires root access
 - Minimal performance overhead
 - Supports MPI
-  - Requires containers tailored to host system
+  - Requires containers tailored to the host system
-- Can use host driver stack (Nvidia/cuda)
+- Can use host driver stack (Nvidia/CUDA)
   - Add option `--nv`
 - Can import and run Docker containers
   - Running Docker directly would require root rights

-# Singularity on CSC servers
+# Singularity on the CSC servers
 - Singularity jobs should be run as batch jobs or with `sinteractive`
 - No need to load a module
 - Users can run their own containers
-- Some CSC software installations provided as containers
+- Some CSC software installations are provided as containers
-  - See software pages for details
+  - See the software pages for details

 # Running Singularity containers: Basic syntax
 - Execute a command in the container